Markus Stenz

 conductor

-Markus Stenz has held several high-profile positions including Principal Conductor of the Netherlands Radio Philharmonic Orchestra (2012–2019), Principal Guest of the Baltimore Symphony Orchestra (2015–2019) and Conductor-In-Residence of the Seoul Philharmonic Orchestra (2016–2021).
-He was General Music Director of the City of Cologne and Gürzenich-Kapellmeister for 11 years, conducting Mozart's Don Giovanni, Wagner’s Ring cycle, Lohengrin, Tannhäuser, and Die Meistersinger von Nürnberg, as well as Janáček's Jenůfa and Katya Kábanová and Eötvös’s Love and other Demons.
+Markus Stenz has held several high-profile positions including Principal Conductor of the Netherlands Radio Philharmonic Orchestra, Principal Guest of the Baltimore Symphony Orchestra, and most recently Conductor-In-Residence of the Seoul Philharmonic Orchestra.
+He was the General Music Director of the City of Cologne and GürzenichKapellmeister for 11 years, conducting Mozart’s Don Giovanni, Wagner’s Ring Cycle , Lohengrin, Tannhäuser, and Die Meistersinger von Nürnberg , as well as Janáček’s Jenůfa and Katya Kábanováand Eötvös’s Love and Other Demons.
+His widely recognized ability to communicate a score with both enthusiasm and profound musicality produces memorable performances for musicians and audiences alike.

-While with the Gürzenich-Orchester Köln, Stenz received the prize for ‘The Best Concert Programme of the 2003–2004 Season’ as well as initiating a number of youth and educational projects such as “Experiment Klassik,” “3.
+While with the Gürzenich-Orchester Köln, Stenz received the prize for “The Best Concert Program of the 2003–2004 Season” as well as initiating a number of youth and educational projects such as “Experiment Klassik,” “3.
 Akt,” and the concert live-recording project “GO live.”